Romania is a land of many more traditions than you’d normally expect from some lesser-known Eastern European country, and Christmas is no exception.

 Romanians are religious people and they usually practice fasting throughout the year, each Monday and Friday, by abstaining from eating animal products.
 The Christmas fast begins on November 14th and ends on December 24th.
-According to Orthodox religion, during these 40 days preceding Christmas, no one is allowed to eat meat, eggs and milk, with few exceptions when fish is permitted (St Ignatius).
+According to Orthodox religion, during these 40 days preceding Christmas, nobody is allowed to eat meat, eggs, or milk, with few exceptions when fish is permitted (St Ignatius).

 St. Nicholas (Sfantul Nicolae)